gerarldlee/Leetcode/src/com/algomonster/dp.md

+### Characteristics of DP

+- problems can be divided into sub-problems and an optimal solution can be constructed
+- subproblems overlap

+DP = DFS + memoization (top-down)

+## Patterns / Templates:

 ### Sequence

-The most common type of DP.
-The recurrence relation `dp[i]` normally means max / min / best value for the sequence ending at index i.
+- The most common type of DP.
+- The recurrence relation `dp[i]` normally means max / min / best value for the sequence ending at index i.

 #### house robber

-find the maximum amount of loot
+find the *maximum* amount of loot

 #### Coin change

-find the minimum amount of coins needed to make up an amount
+find the *minimum* amount of coins needed to make up an amount

 ### Grid

-2D version of sequence DP. `dp[i][j]` means max / min / best value of matrix cell ending at index i and j.
+- 2D version of sequence DP.
+-  `dp[i][j]` means max / min / best value of matrix cell ending at index i and j.

 #### Number of robot paths

-number of ways for robot to move from top left to bottom right
+*number of ways* for robot to move from top left to bottom right

 #### Minimal path sum

-find path in a grid with minimum cost
+find path in a grid with *minimum* cost

 #### Maximal Square

-find maximal square of 1s in a grid of 0s and 1s
+find *maximal* square of 1s in a grid of 0s and 1s

 #### Plumber

+find *maximal* number of coins given 2D grid that contains obstacles and coins

 ### Dynamic number of subproblems